 What is the Basement Flooding Protection Subsidy Program?

-The City is offering owners of residential dwellings (single family and duplex homes) a financial subsidy to install a sump pump and/or backwater valve(s) and/or disconnect foundation drains from the floor drain.
+The City is offering owners of residential dwellings (single family and duplex homes) a financial subsidy to install a sump pump with sump pump overflow and/or backwater valve(s) and/or disconnect foundation drains from the floor drain.

 Basement Flooding Protection Subsidy Program at a Glance: